dd32/td-gh-ex/readme.txt

 = 0.6.8 =
 * Added footer widget layout setting in customizer.
 * Added .mo and .po files of Arabic, German, Spanish, French, Italian, Russian, Turkish and Chinese languages.

+= 0.6.9 =
+* Added show/hide Back to Top button and its alignment.
+* Starter content is added in theme.
+* Selective Refresh is added in theme.
+* Updated .po file of Arabic, German, Spanish, French, Italian, Russian, Turkish and Chinese languages.

 == Resources ==